isomerpages/moe-ganengsengpri/_values-at-gesps/Student Leadership.md

 <img src="/images/Prefectorial Board.png" style="width:85%">

 Each committee has its area of specialisation.
-Prefect meetings are held monthly to communicate information as well as to conduct trainings so that prefects can carry out their roles effectively.
+Prefect meetings are held monthly to communicate information as well as to conduct trainings so that prefects can carry out their roles effectively.&nbsp;

-A key programme of the Prefectorial Board is the annual Prefect Investiture.
-It is a ceremony that formally officiates and congratulates the appointments of the prefects.
-Due to the Covid-19 situation, our Prefect Investiture this year, was held virtually.
-Here are some photos of Prefect Investiture 2020.
+A key&nbsp;programme&nbsp;of the&nbsp;Prefectorial&nbsp;Board is the annual Prefect Investiture.
+It is a ceremony that formally officiates and congratulates the appointments of the prefects.&nbsp;Due to the Covid-19 situation, our Prefect Investiture this year, was held virtually.
+Here&nbsp;are some photos of Prefect Investiture&nbsp;2020.

 <img src="/images/Picture 1.jpg" style="width:85%"><br>
 <img src="/images/Picture 2.jpg" style="width:85%"><br>